Spirit Halloween: Spirit Christmas

+Prior to 2024, Spirit Halloween had occasionally piloted Christmas stores using a similar pop-up retail concept, once in 1990 prior to the Spencer's acquisition, and again in 2005 and 2006.

-In October 2024, Spirit Halloween announced that it would pilot Christmas stores known as Spirit Christmas over the 2024 holiday season.
-It operated eight stores in the United States, one opening mid-October and the rest in November.
-Some of the stores were converted from Spirit Halloween locations.
+In October 2024, Spirit Halloween announced that it would run a regional pilot of Spirit Christmas stores in the Northeastern United States, opening 10 locations at sites in Connecticut, New York, New Jersey, Massachusetts, and Pennsylvania.
+Some of these sites transitioned from having been Spirit Halloween locations.
+In 2025, Spirit Christmas was expanded to 30 locations, adding locations in the Great Lakes region.

 Spirit of Children

 In 2006, Spirit launched a program called Spirit of Children to raise money in-store for children's hospitals.
 The program annually celebrates Halloween at hospital locations, supplying costumes and decorations for the events.
 Since 2007, Spirit of Children has raised over $29 million in donations.

 Film

 On April 11, 2022, it was announced that a film adaptation starring Christopher Lloyd and Rachael Leigh Cook was in development, with Strike Back Studios, Hideout Pictures, Particular Crowd and Film Mode Entertainment as co-producers, David Boag directing in his feature directorial debut, and Billie Bates writing.
 On July 31, 2022, the first teaser was released.
-The film was shot in Rome, Georgia and Nashville, Tennessee.
+The film was shot in Rome, Georgia, and Nashville, Tennessee.
 The film was released theatrically on September 30, 2022, before being released on video-on-demand (VOD) platforms on October 11, 2022.